sourcegraph/handbook/content/engineering/distribution/tech_stack.md

 **Best practices:**

 - We use **[Deno](https://deno.land/)** as our Typescript runtime instead of Node
-  - Typsecript is not a core part of our expertise, so Deno takes care of tooling and formatting
+  - Typescript is not a core part of our expertise, so Deno takes care of tooling and formatting
 - Adhere to `deno fmt`, add a CI workflow that validates the result of `deno fmt --check`
 - Avoid using third-party dependencies (try to stick to the [standard library](https://deno.land/std))
 - Scripts should be executable (`chmod +x`) and have some variation of `#!/usr/bin/env deno run` as the sha-bang